junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Donatello tries to move his hands away, but the merging is already starting.
 A thin thread of silver light flashes cross the crack, gluing the two halves together, and before anyone can blink, the light disappears and the demon tablet is whole again, as if the crack has never been there.

-"Oh hello there, is it just lovely?"
+"Oh hello there, isn't it just lovely?"
 Crowley amuses, staring at the complete demon tablet, fascinated.

 Donatello snaps out of it first, holding the whole tablet closely and turning around to run back toward them.